Best Way to Prevent PhD Thesis Rejection in India with Anushram Thesis Evaluation Tool

 A structured evaluation before submission changes this outcome.
 By identifying logical gaps, strengthening arguments, and validating contribution, the thesis becomes review-ready rather than draft-ready.

-The goal is simple: Do not wait for the examiner to discover the problem — discover it first and correct it earlier.
+Do not wait for the examiner to discover the problem — discover it first and correct it earlier.

 That single step often determines whether the result is major revision or acceptance.